MichaelAJay/go-serializer/README.md

 1. **Format Selection**: Choose the appropriate format for your use case:
    - JSON for human-readable data and web APIs
    - Gob for Go-specific applications (remember to register types)
-   - MessagePack for efficient binary serialization and better type preservation
+   - MessagePack for efficient binary serialization, better type preservation, and high-throughput applications requiring minimal allocations

 2. **Error Handling**: Always check for errors in serialization operations